On the Adversarial Robustness of Vision Transformers: Adversarial Robustness Evaluation Methods

+\paragraph{Frequency-Filtered Attack for Frequency Analysis} In our frequency study, we conduct PGD attack with an additional frequency filter to force the adversarial perturbations being within a specific frequency domain (a high-frequency domain or a low-frequency domain):

+where $\operatorname{DCT}$ and $\operatorname{IDCT}$ stand for discrete cosine transform and inverse discrete cosine transform respectively, $\rvx_{pgd}^{adv}$ stands for the adversarial example generated by PGD, and $\bm{M}_f$ stands for the mask metric defined the frequency filter as illustrated in Figure~\ref{fig:freq-filter}.

-We also evaluate the certified robustness of the models using randomized smoothing, where the robustness is evaluated as the certified radius, and the model is certified to be robust with high probability for perturbations within the radius.
-We follow \cite{denoised} to train a DnCNN (\cite{dncnn}) denoiser $\mathcal{D}_{\theta}$ for each pre-trained model $f$ with the ``stability'' objective with $\mathcal{L}_{CE}$ denoting cross entropy and $\mathcal{N}$ denoting Gaussian distribution:
+\paragraph{Denoised Randomized Smoothing\citep{denoised} for Certified Robustness Analysis} We also provide provable certified robustness analysis using denoised randomized smoothing~\citep{denoised}.
+The model is certified to be robust with high probability for perturbations within the radius, so the robustness is evaluated as the certified radius.
+We follow \citet{denoised} to train a DnCNN~\citep{dncnn} denoiser $\mathcal{D}_{\theta}$ for each pre-trained model $f$ with stability objective $\mathcal{L}_{Stab}$: